 Section 25(1) of the Drug Misuse and Trafficking Act (NSW) provides that “a person who supplies, or who knowingly takes part in the supply of, a prohibited drug is guilty of an offence.”
 Matters brought before a New South Wales court under this section are almost invariably related to commercial ventures, that is, selling prohibited substances for profit, usually in significant amounts.
 Whilst the phenomenon of what is now referred to as “social supply” is long-established, the term is one that has been coined and recognised only relatively recently.

-A social supply of a prohibited drug can be said to occur when one person provides access to a prohibited drug to another person where there is no consideration as to profit.
+The social supply of a prohibited drug occurs when one person provides access to a prohibited drug to another person where there is no consideration as to profit.
 An example of social supply could be as simple as:-

-This NSW Supreme Court case was highly publicised due to the fact that it resulted in the death of a woman.
-The facts were that Wilhelm and the victim met onboard a cruise ship, where they went to his cabin in order to have consensual intercourse.
-During their time, she witnessed him using the drug 'fantasy' or GHB.
+The 2010 Supreme Court decision of R v Wilhelm was highly publicised due to the fact that it resulted in the death of a woman.
+The facts were that Wilhelm and the victim met onboard a cruise ship, where they went to his cabin in order to have consensual sex.
+During their time, she witnessed him using the drug ‘fantasy’ or GHB.
 He offered her some – and the consumption of the drug, along with her previous alcohol consumption, restricted her breathing.
 She died as a result.